Skip to main content

 Overview

-Connect Slack to create tasks directly from messages, sync conversation threads, and let agents read and search your Slack workspace for context.
+Connect Slack to start Capy threads directly from messages, sync conversations, and let agents read and search your Slack workspace for context.

 Installing the Slack app